-The company through its CSR policy aims to work for social advancement.
-The Company broadly defined its CSR thematic focus are as Rural Advancement, Educational Advancement including Employment enhancing vocational skills and Initiatives in the nearby area where company would have operations.
+The Anup Engineering Limited through its CSR policy aims to work for social advancement.
+The Company broadly defined its CSR thematic focus area as Rural Advancement and Educational Advancement.
+(Schedule VII - Point X Rural Development & point II Promoting Education).

-The company has defined undertaking the "Corporate Social Responsibility" (CSR) initiatives through Narottam Lalbhai Rural Development Fund (NLRDF) and Strategic Help Alliance for Relief to Distressed Area (SHARDA) Trust.
+The Anup Engineering Limited has defined undertaking the "Corporate Social Responsibility" (CSR) initiatives through Narottam Lalbhai Rural Development Fund (NLRDF) and Strategic Help Alliance for Relief to Distressed Area (SHARDA) Trust.
 NLRDF and SHARDA have been active since over four and two decades respectively in improving the quality of life of the rural poor and the urban poor.